About the FARMS Program

 - Permitted water use allocations are not reduced.

-Note: Please refer to the 40D-26, F.A.C. for a complete set of the FARMS Program Rules.
+Note: For a complete set of the FARMS Program Rules, refer to: